singaround/songbook/songs/Spanish-Ladies.md

 ---
 templateKey: song
 title: Spanish Ladies
-wordsBy:
+wordsBy: Traditional
-tuneBy:
+tuneBy: Traditional
-chorusLine:
-songLine:
+chorusLine: We’ll rant and we’ll roar like true British sailors
+songLine: Farewell and adieu to you Spanish ladies
 tags:
-description:
+  - song
+  - spanish
 date: 2019-03-07T08:05:12.000Z
 ---
-Farewell and adieu unto you spanish ladies
+Farewell and adieu to you Spanish ladies\

-Farewell and adieu to you ladies of spain
+Farewell and adieu to you ladies of Spain\

-For it\'s we\'ve received orders for to sail for old England
+For we've received orders to sail for old England\

-But we hope very soon we shall see you again
+But we hope in a short while to see you again

+_We'll rant and we'll roar like true British sailors_\
+_We'll rant and we'll roar across the salt seas_\
+_Until we strike soundings in the channel of Old England_\
+_From Ushant to Scilly is thirty-five leagues_

-We hove our ship to with the wind at Sou\'west, boys
+We hove our ship to with the wind at Sou'west, boys\

-We hove our ship to, our soundings to see
+We hove our ship to, our soundings to take\

-So we rounded and sounded; got forty-five fathoms
+So we rounded and sounded; got forty-five fathoms\

-We squared our main yard and up channel steered we
+We squared our main yard and up channel did make

-We\'ll rant and we\'ll roar like true British sailors
+_We'll rant and we'll roar like true British sailors_\

-We\'ll rant and we\'ll roar across the salt seas
+_We'll rant and we'll roar across the salt seas_\

-Until we strike soundings in the channel of Old England
+_Until we strike soundings in the channel of Old England_\

-From Ushant to Ccilly is thirty-five leagues
+_From Ushant to Scilly is thirty-five leagues_

-Now the first land we made it is called the Deadman
+Now the first land we sighted is called the Deadman\

-Next ram head off Plymouth, off Portland the Wight
+Next Ram's Head off Plymouth, off Portland the Wight\

-We sailed by Beachy, by Fairlee and Dungeness
+We sailed by Beachy, by Fairlee and Dungeness\
 Till we came abreast of the South Foreland Light

+_We'll rant and we'll roar like true British sailors..._

-Then the signal was made for the Grand Fleet to anchor
+Then the order was made for the Grand Fleet to anchor\

-All in the downs that night for to lie
+All in the downs that night for to lie\

-Then it\'s stand by your Stoppers, see clear your Shank-Painters,
+Let go your shank-painters, let go your cat-stoppers,\

-Haul all your Clew Garnets, let Tacks and sheets fly
+Haul up your clew garnets, let tacks and sheets fly

+_We'll rant and we'll roar like true British sailors..._

-Now let every man toss off a full bumper
+Now let every one toss off a full bumper\

-And let every man drink off a full glass
+And let every one drink off a full glass\

-And we\'ll drink and be merry and drown melancholy
+And we'll drink and be jolly and drown melancholy\

-Singing, here\'s a good health to each true-hearted lass
+Singing, here's to the health to each true-hearted lass

+_We'll rant and we'll roar like true British sailors..._